enspiral/handbook/foundation/board.md

 # Board of Directors

 As a registered New Zealand company, Enspiral Foundation Ltd has to have directors.
-Enspiral’s goal is to distribute vision, strategy, and leadership as widely as possible in the network, so our approach is a “minimum viable board” \(MVB\), with a narrow compliance focus.
+Enspiral’s goal is to distribute vision, strategy, and leadership as widely as possible in the network, so the board has a narrow focus.
 You can see the details in the [Board Agreement](https://handbook.enspiral.com/agreements/board).

 **Responsibilities**